 Prognosis for inflammatory breast cancer

-With treatment, up to 65 percent of those with IBC will live for five years after diagnosis and about 35 percent will be cancer-free 10 years after diagnosis [116-118].
-These rates are averages, though, and vary depending on each person’s diagnosis and treatment.
-They are also based on women diagnosed with breast cancer more than 10 years ago.
-With current treatments, survival rates may be higher.
+Older data have shown that, with treatment, up to 65 percent of people with IBC will live at least five years after diagnosis and about 35 percent will live at least 10 years after diagnosis [99-101].
+Prognosis, however, depends on each person’s diagnosis and treatment.

 Treatment for inflammatory breast cancer